ThoNohT/tristrip/README.md

 - Left and right arrow keys move between layers.
 Pressing right on the last layer creates a new one if it has points.
 Pressing left on the last layer removes it if it has no points.
 - Space key toggles the current layer as comparison layer.
 Pressing it again on the current comparison layer removes the comparison layer.
 - A key animates between the active and comparison layers.
-- Up anddown arrow keys in-/decrease the animation time.
+- Up and down arrow keys in-/decrease the animation time.